Neoriat/Simple-Calculator/README.md

 # Simple-Calculator
-It Is Just A Simple Calculator Written In Python
+- It Is Just A Simple Calculator Written In Python

-- [x] Bugs?